Itinerary I - 13 Days

 Cuzco to Lima Morning transfer to the airport, train or bus station

 for the continuation of your tour.
-Note:
+Note: The tour may be extended to Lake

 Titicaca and Bolivia.
 (B)

-Itinerary II - 14 Days - Rates
+Itinerary II - 13 Days - Rates - Hotels

-Start your adventure into the Land of the Incas.
+Day One: Arrive Lima Start your adventure into the Land of the Incas.
 Transfer to your selected

 hotel.

-Familiarize yourself with Lima on this half-day tour of the colonial highlights,
+Day Two: In Lima Familiarize yourself with Lima on this half-day tour of the colonial highlights,

 followed by a visit to the Archaeological